 Video Interview Statistics

-22. 60% of HR managers use or have used video interviewing in the hiring process.
+22. 60% of hiring managers use or have used video interviewing in the hiring process.

 Video interviewing platforms have helped organizations deliver a better hiring experience for their candidates.
-The top 9 video interviewing software used by HR are VidCruiter, MyInterview, SparkHire, AllyO, HireVue, OutMatch, Harver, RecRight, and Interviewer.
-These softwares allow them to get to know the candidate’s communication skills and personality, while also getting all of their questions answered.
+Some of the most popular video interviewing software solutions used by HR are VidCruiter, MyInterview, SparkHire, AllyO, HireVue, OutMatch, Harver, RecRight, and Interviewer.

-23. Video interviews are 6x faster than phone interviews.
+23. Video interviews are six times faster than phone interviews.

-24. 84% of the candidates schedule an interview within 24 hours of receiving a text invite.
+24. 84% of the candidates schedule an interview within 24 hours of receiving an invite.

 Virtual Interview Statistics